harrytwright/Codable/README.md

 # CodableCollection

-Codable is a selection of code snippets to allow Dictionary and Array to work better with Swift 4's Codable
+Codable is a selection of type-safe Collections to keep you safe.

 - [Limitations With Swift.Codable](#limitations-with-swiftcodable)
 - [Requirements](#requirements)